andrewharmellaw/andrewharmellaw.github.com/_posts/2017-03-23-gelfands-algebra-chunk-22-geometric-progression-sums.md

 The second path to this solution takes up the $S$-mechanism we'd seen before in Problem 200 (and prior to that too).
 This takes more insight, but consequently relies less on brute-force factoring and pattern-memory.

 In this approach the first few steps seem obvious to me (and therefore I guess to you too).
-It is when we get to $qS - S = aq^n - a$ that I want to pick up.
+It's when we get to $qS - S = aq^n - a$ that I want to pick up.

 How do we get from this to the next step?
 We start where I just mentioned makes sense: